 Introduction to Waterbury, Connecticut

-Waterbury, the fifth largest city in Connecticut as of the 2000 census, is located on the Naugatuck River in New Haven County, 33 miles southwest of Hartford and 23 miles north of New Haven.
+Waterbury is located on the Naugatuck River in New Haven County, 33 miles southwest of Hartford and 23 miles north of New Haven.
 Conveniently located at the junction of Interstate-84 and State Highway 8, Waterbury is often referred to as the 'capital' of Western Connecticut, serving as the metropolitan center of a beautiful 13-town region known as the Central Naugatuck Valley Region (CNVR).
-Originally settled in 1674, Waterbury was once known as Mattatuck (a derivation of the Algonquin Indian name for the area, "Matetacoke", meaning "place without trees") but changed its name when admitted into the Connecticut colony in 1686.
+Originally settled in 1674, Waterbury was once known as Mattatuck (a derivation of the Algonquin Indian name for the area, "Matetacoke," meaning "place without trees") but changed its name when admitted into the Connecticut colony in 1686.
 The name Waterbury was chosen due to the large number of streams flowing into the Naugatuck.
 Waterbury was incorporated as a city in 1853.

 Attractions in and around Waterbury: